edouardpoitras/eva-conversations/README.md

 def interaction(plugin, context):
     # If this is a follow-up question for the 'my_plugin' plugin.
     if plugin == 'my_plugin':
+        # Make sure the user's query/command contains the word 'conversation' and either 'opened' or 'started'.
         if context.contains('conversation') && \
         (context.contains('opened') or context.contains('started')):
             context.set_output_text('This conversation started at %s' %context.conversation.opened)